Programs > Brochure

 Yan Bennett | 609-258-7149 | 365 Wallace Hall

 The course fulfills the Social Analysis (SA) requirement and the departmental requirements for Sociology (SOC) and East Asian Studies (EAS).
 It may be used to fulfill the requirements for the East Asian Studies Program Certificate or the East Asian Studies Department Language and Culture Certificate.
 Language instruction will be offered at the beginner (no prior training) and advanced (conversational) levels.

-PIIRS provides generous funding to students admitted to the Global Seminars who receive term financial aid.
+Students accepted into a Global Seminar and receive term financial aid automatically receive funding toward the course fee and personal meals based on the level of term aid.
 Possibilities for additional financial support may be available through the Student Activities Funding Engine (SAFE).
-Princeton Subsidized Student Loans, available from the Office of Financial Aid, are also highly recommended over charging costs to a credit card.
-Please consult Financing Options for Students and Parents 2016–17, specifically pages 1–2 and Table 3, and contact the Office of Financial Aid for more information.
+Princeton subsidized Student Loans, available from the Office of Financial Aid, are also highly recommended.
+Contact the Office of Financial Aid for more information.

-To ensure a place in the seminar, a $500 nonrefundable deposit will be charged to participants’ accounts on April 1; the balance of the course fee will be charged to accounts on May 15.
+To ensure a place in the seminar, a $500 nonrefundable deposit will be charged to participants’ accounts on March 1.
+The balance of the course fee will be charged to accounts on May 1.